Jaya Sri

 Jaya Sri (ජය ශ්රී) are a Sri Lankan reggae consisting of Rohitha Jayalath and Rohan Jayalath, who are twins, along with five more members to form the full band.
 Considered one of the most commercially successful music duos in Sri Lanka, Jaya Sri has received global success in many European countries particularly with their literal mixed reggae, hip hop style modern infusion in taking Western and Sinhala music.

 Personal life

 They were born in Madampe, (Chilaw), Sri Lanka.
-Then they moved to Nattandiya.Rohitha is three hours older than Rohan.
+Then they moved to Nattandiya.
+They are both twins.
+Rohitha is three hours older than Rohan.
 His father Maktildes Jayalath was also a musician.
 They completed both O/L and A/L education from Maris Stella College, Negombo.